pyro-kinetics/pyrokinetics/docs/joss/paper.md

 [Pyrokinetics](https://github.com/pyro-kinetics/pyrokinetics) is a Python project (package:
 [`pyrokinetics`](https://pypi.org/project/pyrokinetics/))
 that aims to simplify and standardise gyrokinetic analysis.
-A wide variety of different gyrokinetic solvers exist that utilise different input file formats and use different normalisations for plasma parameters such as densities, temperatures, velocities, and magnetic fields.
+A wide variety of gyrokinetic solvers are used in practice, each utilising different input file formats and normalisations for plasma parameters such as densities, temperatures, velocities, and magnetic fields.
 To improve confidence in the predictions from gyrokinetic solvers it is often desirable to benchmark the results of one code against another.
-Pyrokinetics aims to make this easier for researchers by acting as an interface between the different codes, automatically handling the conversion of physical input parameters between different normalisations and file formats.
+Pyrokinetics aims to make this easier for researchers by acting as an interface between each code, automatically handling the conversion of physical input parameters between different normalisations and file formats.
 Furthermore, gyrokinetics inputs can come from a wide variety of modelling tools outside of gyrokinetics.
 Pyrokinetics interfaces with